Kyriosity/read-write/README+/software/README+/dev-docu.md

 The higher level and more concise the documentation the better - nobody will maintain volumes of papers up-to-date and read them attentively.

-#### Log
+#### Log/Blog

 Commit comments can make a log of the design.
-Theoretically but practically it will be too much white noise.
+Theoretically but practically it will be too many mixed entries with white noise.

-Just the daily log on notable decisions could be a great help to document the pace of design.
+Just the daily log (or blog) on notable decisions could be a great help in documenting the pace of design.

 #### F.A.Q.